rollerworks/search-docs/processing_searches.rst

     // The ProcessorConfig can be configured for advanced use-cases,
     // and limiting the allowed complexity of a SearchCondition.
+    // See the class methods for all details.

     $processorConfig = new ProcessorConfig($userFieldSet);